 Common uses for this feature include:

-- Printing barcode labels for non-marijuana merchandise.
+- Printing barcode labels for any item in your inventory.

 You can also watch the video tutorial.